Reward Machines for Deep RL in Noisy and Uncertain Environments: Introduction

 \section{Introduction}

-Formal languages, including programming languages, have long been used for objective specification in sequential decision-making.
-Using a vocabulary of domain-specific properties, expressed as propositional variables, formal languages such as Linear Temporal Logic (LTL) \citep{pnueli1977temporal} capture complex temporal patterns---such as the objectives of an agent---by composing variables via temporal operators and logical connectives.
+Formal languages, including programming languages such as Python and C, have long been used for objective specification in sequential decision making.
+Using a vocabulary of domain-specific properties, expressed as propositional variables, formal languages like Linear Temporal Logic (LTL) \citep{pnueli1977temporal} capture complex temporal patterns---such as the objectives of an agent---by composing variables via temporal operators and logical connectives.
 These languages provide well-defined semantics while enabling semantics-preserving transformations to normal-form representations such as automata, which can expose the discrete structure underlying an objective to a decision-making agent.
-One such representation is the increasingly popular Reward Machine which combines expression of rich temporally extended objectives via automata, with counterfactual learning updates, resulting in impressive improvements in sample efficiency (e.g., \cite{icarte2018using,icarte2022reward,furelos2023hierarchies}).
-Importantly, Reward Machines can be specified directly, constructed via translation from any regular language including variants of LTL, synthesized from high-level planning specifications, or learned from data~\cite{camamacho2019ijcai}.
-For these reasons, formal languages and in particular Reward Machines have been adopted across a diversity of domains, ranging from motion planning \citep{kress2009temporal, fainekos2009temporal, sun2024neurosymbolic} and robotic manipulation \citep{camacho2021reward,he2015towards, kunze2011logic} to, more recently, general deep Reinforcement Learning (RL) problems \citep[e.g.,][]{aksaray2016q,li2017reinforcement,li2018policy, littman2017environment,icarte2018using,tor-etal-neurips19, hasanbeig2018logically,deeplcrl,alur2019,DBLP:conf/ijcai/0005T19,kuo2020encoding,HasanbeigKA20Deep,xu2020joint,xu2020active,furelos2020inductionAAAI,rens2020learning,DBLP:conf/kr/GiacomoFIPR20,jiang2020temporal, neary2020reward, shah2020planning, velasquez2021learning,defazio2021learning,zheng2021lifelong,camacho2021reward,corazza2022reinforcement,liu2022skill, furelos2023hierarchies, shah2024deep, zhang2023exploiting, vaezipoor2021ltl2action}.
+One such representation is the increasingly popular Reward Machine, which combines expression of rich temporally extended (non-Markovian) objectives via automata with algorithmic techniques such as automated reward shaping, task decomposition, and counterfactual learning updates to garner significant improvements in sample efficiency (e.g., \cite{icarte2018using,icarte2022reward,furelos2023hierarchies}).
+Importantly, Reward Machines can be specified directly, constructed via translation from any regular language (including variants of LTL), synthesized from high-level planning specifications, or learned from data~\cite{camamacho2019ijcai}.
+For these reasons, formal languages, and in particular, Reward Machines, have been adopted across a diversity of domains, ranging from motion planning \citep{kress2009temporal, fainekos2009temporal, sun2024neurosymbolic} and robotic manipulation \citep{camacho2021reward,he2015towards, kunze2011logic} to, more recently, general deep Reinforcement Learning (RL) problems \citep[e.g.,][]{aksaray2016q,li2017reinforcement,li2018policy, littman2017environment,icarte2018using,tor-etal-neurips19, hasanbeig2018logically,deeplcrl,alur2019,DBLP:conf/ijcai/0005T19,kuo2020encoding,HasanbeigKA20Deep,xu2020joint,xu2020active,furelos2020inductionAAAI,rens2020learning,DBLP:conf/kr/GiacomoFIPR20,jiang2020temporal, neary2020reward, shah2020planning, velasquez2021learning,defazio2021learning,zheng2021lifelong,camacho2021reward,corazza2022reinforcement,liu2022skill, furelos2023hierarchies, shah2024deep, zhang2023exploiting, vaezipoor2021ltl2action, DBLP:journals/ai/IcarteKVCWM23}.